 The Breville Air is one of the biggest countertop ovens and has a lot of functions while at the same time is one of the most expensive countertop ovens on the market.

-If you are going to use it regularly and take advantage of the different functions, or use some of them like Air Fry a lot, then the Breville Air Fryer is well worth the price in our opinion.
+If you are going to use the Smart Oven Air regularly and take advantage of the different functions, or use some of them like Air Fry a lot, then the Breville Air Fryer is well worth the price in our opinion.
 This is especially true if you’re able to use the Breville Air Fryer in place of your standard-sized oven.
 For all of these reasons, we consider the Breville Air to be Breville’s best.

-To Buy It – See the Breville Air Fryer now on Amazon with current price and free shipping options here.
+See the Breville Smart Oven Air Fryer now on Amazon with current price and free shipping options here.